mzzavaa/the-juggling-company/content/pages/index.md

 sections:
   - type: HeroSection
     title: Welcome
-    subtitle: to the world of juggling
+    subtitle: to the infinite world of juggling
     text: >+
       "The Juggling Company" is a unique blend of technology and the art of juggling.
 This platform aims to inspire and engage the community through